nginxinc/nginx-basics-workshops/Plus/labs/lab1/readme.md

 ## Introduction

-You will build the Plus version of NGINX, using a license.
-You will need a subscription license, and both SSL `nginx-repo.crt and nginx-repo.key` files.
-These files provide access to the `NGINX Plus repository` where the Plus binary files are located.
-These are not publicly accessible, you must have a valid Certificate and Key for repo access.
-This new NGINX Plus container will be used for the rest of the Lab exercises, adding Plus features and options to your environment.
+You will build a Docker container running the Plus version of NGINX, which requires a subscription/license.
+You will need a subscription license, using the TLS `nginx-repo.crt and nginx-repo.key` files.
+These files provide access to the `NGINX Plus Repository` where the Plus binary files are located.
+These are not publicly accessible, you must have a valid Certificate and Key for access.
+This new NGINX Plus container will be used for the rest of the Lab exercises, while you explore and add Plus features and options to your environment.

 ## Learning Objectives